on-the-run/webpage/index.md

 ## Welcome!

+### Currently looking for industrial positions.
+Expect to graduate by July 2019.
-I am Yiyang Chang, currently a 5th year Ph.D. in School of Electrical and Computer Engineering at [Purdue University](http://www.purdue.edu/).
+I am Yiyang Chang, Ph.D.
+Candidate in School of Electrical and Computer Engineering at [Purdue University](http://www.purdue.edu/).
 Boiler up!
 My advisor is Prof. [Sanjay Rao](https://engineering.purdue.edu/~sanjay/).

-My research interests generally lie in the area of computer networks and distributed systems.
+My research interests generally lie in the area of computer networking.
 I have done research in network validation and synthesis, cloud computing, SDN distributed controller design, etc. I am currently focusing on building a general framework for validating network designs.

 Before coming to Purdue, I received my B.S. from School of EECS at Peking University in Beijing, China.